 A more challenging read for grade 8 students, Life of Pi chronicles 16-year-old Pi, the only survivor of a shipwreck.
 His only companions in the lifeboat are a hyena, and orangutan, and a huge tiger.
 Memorable, and beautifully written.

 Destined to become an important work in the 21st century, Malala’s autobiographical story takes her from a victim of Taliban in 2012 to becoming the youngest ever recipient of the Nobel Peace Prize.
 An inspirational and motivating book which is bound to appeal to middle school and junior high school students in grade 8.

 Isabella’s new life in Forks, Washington takes an unexpected turn when a boy she is attracted to turns out to be a vampire.
 Extremely readable and popular, this five volume set is a great way to reignite the fire of reading in disenchanted teenagers.

 Nimona by Noelle Stevenson

 This is no ordinary historical story about dragons and heroes.
-Nimona is a classic graphic novel in the making – peppered with ironic observations and quick, pointed humor which will appeal to 8th grader readers.
+Nimona is a classic graphic novel in the making – peppered with ironic observations and quick, pointed humor that will appeal to 8th grader readers.
 Stunningly illustrated.

 The Other Side of Truth by Beverley Naidoo

 When Sadie and Femi’s journalist father refuses to keep quiet about corruption among the military rulers in Nigeria, their mother is suddenly killed, and they have to flee to London.
 This study of what it is to be displaced and a refugee is a modern classic.
-This is a book which will stimulate discussion and debate in 8th grade reading groups.
+This is a book that will stimulate discussion and debate in 8th grade reading groups.

 Parrot in the Oven by Victor Martinez